dingodb/dingo-docs/docs-dingo-s3/usage-provision.md

 ---
-title: Using AWS S3 with Pivotal Cloud Foundry
+title: Using Dingo S3 with Pivotal Cloud Foundry
 ---

 USAGE